gijntema/artemis/README.md

 Make sure you have python 3.9.4+ installed (https://www.anaconda.com/ or https://www.python.org/downloads/)

-Then, if you use windows, type in a command prompt:
+Then, if you use windows, go to the repository root directory and type in a command prompt:

 ```
 python -m venv venv